sparksi/front-end-test/README.md

 ### Guidelines

-1. Your repo needs to include at minimum anything required to build the compiled HTML, CSS and JavaScript, if applicable.
+1. Your repo needs to include at minimum anything required to build the compiled HTML and CSS, if applicable.
   Your solution should be documented in a `README.md` file explaining how to setup and run the app.
 2. Use best practice.
 3. Show us what you're capable of without using CSS frameworks.